thomryng/thomryng/README.md

 6. Make a game plan and stick to it.
 Unless it’s not working. _(Yogi Berra)_
 7. The plan is nothing; planning is everything. _(attributed to Dwight D. Eisenhower)_

+# The Long Walk

+In 2024, I walked [a thousand miles on pilgrimage](https://github.com/thomryng/thomryng/blob/main/2024.md) from Le Puy-en-Velay in France to the shrine of the apostle Saint James in Santiago de Compostela, Spain.
+I've got [plenty of resources](https://github.com/thomryng/thomryng/blob/main/2024.md) if you're interested in how that worked out, or if you are interested in doing this yourself.